CAN YOU BE COMMON LAW MARRIED IN COLORADO?

 Can you be common law married in Colorado?
 Yes, you can be common law married in Colorado.
 It’s actually easier to be common law married in Colorado than it is in a lot of other states.
 We have a very simple law regarding it.

 In order to be common law married you have to live together, hold yourself as married to the community, and you have to have an intention to be married.

 As you can see, number three is subjective.
 An intention to be married, that’s in your head.
 The way the courts look at it is they look for evidence of your intent to be married.
 Let’s say you live together and you know that’s true.
 You may even have people that think you’re married because you live together and you certainly look like you’re married and act like you’re married, but is there any other evidence that shows that intent to be married?
 I’ll give you a few examples that actually does show your intent to be married.

 Let’s just say you have a child.
-If you are common law married you get a divorce, you split up assets and debts and all of that.
-If you’re not, you do an allocation of parental responsibilities.
-For people that have a child who aren’t married there is no division of assets and debts because you’re not married.
+If you are common law married and you get a divorce, you split up assets and debts.
+If you’re not common law married, then you determine issues about your children through an allocation of parental responsibilities proceeding.
+For people that have a child who aren’t married, there is no division of assets and debts because you’re not married.
 It’s a very different case.

 Call to schedule a consultation today.